 Crisis Management

 What is Crisis Management?

 Crisis management involves dealing with crises in a manner that minimizes damage and enables the affected organization to recover quickly.
 Dealing properly with a crisis can be especially important for a company’s public relations.
-Crises come in several forms, and it is recommended that a company be prepared ahead of time with a crisis management plan.
+Crises come in several forms, and it is recommended that a company be prepared in advance with a crisis management plan.

+Crisis Management